 mitecars.com

-Carlson .09 Rail Mite
+Carlson .09 Rail Car

 Designed and built by John Carlson

-In addition to designing and building a number of different .19- and .29-size tether racers, and prior to his successful collaboration with Red Davis to produce the Davis-Carlson Mites, Chicago's John Carlson produced a small number of mite cars built specifically for rail track racing.
+In addition to designing and building a number of different .19- and .29-size tether cars, and prior to his successful collaboration with Red Davis to produce the Davis-Carlson Mites, Chicago's John Carlson produced a small number of mite cars built specifically for rail track racing.